How Mark Cavendish became a Tour de France legend – according to rivals and teammates

 Cavendish’s closest ally at the 2021 Tour, Michael Morkov, says of spending a month in each other’s pockets: “He’s definitely a character so it’s ups and downs.
 He has quite a temper.”

-One of Cavendish’s greatest rivals, Marcel Kittel, tells me a story from the Tour in 2012.
+One of Cavendish’s greatest rivals, Marcel Kittel, tells a story from the Tour in 2012.
 “On the start line at different stages – it happened more than once – he was not happy with his bike computer and he was yelling and screaming at his mechanic, next to all the other riders.
 Everyone was just looking away [thinking] ‘you cannot do that Cav, it’s really crazy and it’s really disrespectful.’

 “But everyone at the same time was like, ‘he can actually be a really nice guy’.
 It’s just… him.”